Here are some questions to ask yourself if you need X-Rays

 How X-rays Work

 X-rays beam radiation through the body.
 The results of an x-ray are depicted in a picture that can be evaluated by a chiropractor.
 They reveal diseases and injuries that are present in the spinal discs or joints.
 Bone spurs, dislocations, fractures, tumors, infections and disc disease can be found through x-rays.
 They also reveal spinal defects and the curvature of the spine (scoliosis).
 Typical spinal x-rays include C-spine (cervical vertebrae), LS-spine (lumbosacral), thoracic and Sacrum/coccyx.

 When Does a Chiropractor Have To Take An X-ray?

-Pinnacle Chiropractic offers in-house x-rays to make it easier for our patients to receive x-rays and view the results instantaneously.
+Pinnacle Chiropractic and Spinal Rehab Center in Highlands Ranch offers in-house x-rays to make it easier for our patients to receive a x-ray and view the results instantaneously.
 This also permits chiropractors to begin treatment immediately, which will alleviate pain and prevent the condition from getting worse.